achaichai/dataOps/README.md

 `updateData.py [--help] -i INPUTFOLDER -f FOLDERS`

-where `INPUTFOLDER` is the dataset to update and `FOLDERS` is a list of folder names and sizes in MB to increase by in the same form as before.
+where `INPUTFOLDER` is the dataset to update and `FOLDERS` is a list of subfolder names and sizes in MB to increase by in the same form as before.

 Finally, a dataset is backed up using: